Noncommutative analysis of Hermite expansions: Abstract

 \section{Abstract}

-This paper is devoted to the study of Hermite operators acting on noncommutative $L_{p}$-spaces.
+This paper is devoted to the study of semi-commutative harmonic analysis associated to Hermite semigroups.
 In the first part, we establish the noncommutative maximal inequalities for Bochner-Riesz means associated with Hermite operators and then obtain the corresponding pointwise convergence theorems.
-In particular, we develop a noncommutative Stein\textquoteright s theorem of Bochner-Riesz means for the Hermite operators.
+In particular, we develop a noncommutative Stein\textquoteright s theorem of Bochner-Riesz means for Hermite operators.
 The second part of this paper deals with two multiplier theorems for Hermite operators.
-Our analysis on this part is based on a noncommutative analogue of the classical Littlewood-Paley-Stein theory associated with Hermite expansions.
+Our analysis on this part is based on a noncommutative analogue of the classical Littlewood-Paley-Stein theory associated with Hermite semigroup.